eed3si9n/ny-scala-sbt010/configdsl/configdsl.md

 # quick config dsl
 <br>
 <br>
-sbt 0.10 offers a simple way to describe project settings by using a list of expressions.
+sbt 0.10 offers a simple way to describe project settings for a single module project by using a list of expressions.
 <br>
 <br>